Two-alarm fire burns structure containing five garages on Alturas Rd. | Village News

 “They (the firefighters) did a really good job of containing the fire,” said Brewer.
 “It was burning pretty good.
 Had they not did what they did, it could have been this whole street on fire.
 It would have been really bad.”

-Buchanan said the cause of the fire is under investigation, and the dollar damage had not yet been determined.
+Buchanan said the San Diego County Sheriff’s Bomb/Arson unit is investigating the cause of the fire